Is your child ready for a cell phone? Take this quiz to find out.

 While some of the Aura and LifeLock features are comparable, Aura stands out in a few critical areas:

 • Faster fraud alerts.
 Speed is critical when stopping identity thieves.
-In a 2022 mystery shopper survey, Aura’s credit fraud activity alerts were found to be the fastest in the industry — up to 250x faster than competitors such as LifeLock3.
+In a 2025 mystery shopper survey, Aura’s credit fraud activity alerts were found to be the fastest and most reliable in the industry — up to 185x faster than LifeLock3.

 • Included online security.
 Aura prioritizes online security, offering strong protection against malware, fake and malicious websites, and phishing calls and emails — without the need to upgrade to a more expensive plan.